Adolescent & Teen

 Adolescent and Teen Dental Issues

-By the time your child reaches adolescence, it’s likely that their 12-year molars will have arrived and that most of their primary or “baby” teeth have fallen out and they have a new set of permanent teeth.
-So, what’s next on the dental agenda?
-For many, an orthodontia device, such as braces, expanders, or retainers are recommended to correct issues such as tooth and/or jaw alignment and/or a cross-, over-, or under-bite.
+By the time your child reaches adolescence, it’s likely that their 12-year molars will have arrived and that most of their primary or “baby” teeth have fallen out.
+They have a new set of permanent teeth.
+What’s next on the dental agenda?
+For many, an orthodontia device, such as braces, expanders, or retainers are recommended to correct issues such as tooth and/or jaw alignment and/or a crossbite.
 As teens grow into young adults, wisdom teeth erupt and, in most cases, need to be removed.
 If you have questions about this next phase of your child’s mouth development, please contact our office.

 Teens and Oral Health Concerns